hybridgroup/artoo/README.md

 ### Generator

-Want to integrate a new kids of hardware devices for which there is not an Artoo adaptor yet?
+Want to integrate a new kind of hardware devices for which there is not an Artoo adaptor yet?
 You can easily generate a new skeleton Artoo adaptor to help you get started!
 Simply run the 'artoo generate adaptor' command, and the generator will create a new directory with all of the files in place for your new adaptor gem.

 ## Wiki